-A. Hourly rates may be computed from the semi-monthly rates established in Section 24.1.A and may be paid accordingly.
-Hourly rates will be computed by the following formula: Hourly Rate: (Semi-monthly rate x 24) / (No. of hours per workweek x 52)
+Hourly rates may be computed from the biweekly rates established in Section 24.1.A and may be paid accordingly.
+Hourly rates will be computed by the following formula:

+Hourly Rate: Bi-weekly Salary / (No. of hours per workweek x 2)